-16. The Soviet Union enjoys certain initial advantages in her approach to the problems of Africa.
+The Soviet Union enjoys certain initial advantages in her approach to the problems of Africa.
 In the first place, she is not physically involved, and has no history to live down of colonial expansion in that Continent.
 (Her colonial and imperialist actions in Europe and Asia are scarcely known to Africans.)
-Offers of support and assistance coming from this outside and distant source can be made to seem disinterested, and do not have to bear comparison with past When the Western 'colonial' powers undertake developperformance. ment projects in Africa they tend to be regarded by Africans as doing no more than their bare duty; whereas mere offers and promises by the Soviet bloc are taken as gratuitous generosity.
-Furthermore, the Soviet Union is widely admired as a country which was until recently "under-developed" and which pulled itself up into the front rank of industrial powers by its own efforts.
-This is what the newly emergent national states of Africa desire to do themselves.
-China is considered to be another example.
-Thus the claims of communism as a system to be followed by primitive nations aspiring to economic progress are easily accepted.
-Against this, it must be remembered that the Russians are also white men, and that they are likely to experience much the same difficulties as does the West in learning to appreciate the African mentality and the problems facing African leaders today.
+Offers of support and assistance coming from this outside and distant source can be made to seem disinterested, and do not have to bear comparison with past performance.
+When the Western colonial' powers undertake development projects in Africa they tend to be regarded by Africans as simply doing their duty and serving their own interests; whereas mere offers and promises by the Soviet bloc are taken as gratuitous generosity.
+Furthermore, the Soviet Union is widely admired as a country which was until recently "under-developed" and which pulled itself up into the front rank of industrial powers by its own efforts. what the newly emergent national states of Africa desire to do China is considered to be another example.
+Thus the themselves. claims of communism as a system to be followed by primitive nations aspiring to economic progress are easily accepted.
+Against this it must be remembered that the Russians are likely to experience much the same difficulties as do other white peoples in learning to appreciate the African mentality and the problems facing African leaders today.